wpeka/wplegalpages/readme.txt

 3. screenshot-3.png

 == Changelog ==

+= 2.2
+* Admin panel UI improvement
+* Template not updating after activation of the plugin

 = 2.1 =
 * Updated EU cookie template and Privacy policy template to remain compliant with upcoming changes to the EU data protection law

 = 1.1 =
 *Enhanced security